Physics Courses

 Course Detail:

-This course is designed to introduce students to the basic principles in the field of materials science.
-Materials science is an interdisciplinary field in which physics, chemistry, and engineering intersect to explain why materials behave in the manner in which they do.
-Students will learn about various different classes of materials (metals, ceramics, polymers, semiconductors) and how their structures, properties, and engineering applications differ.
-Prerequisites: PH090 or PH101AP or permission of instructor, CH101 or CH201.
+Materials science is an interdisciplinary field in which physics, chemistry, and engineering intersect to explain why materials behave in the way they do.
+In this one-term course, students are introduced to the basic principles in the field of materials science, including the various classes of materials (metals, ceramics, polymers, semiconductors), and how their structures, properties, and engineering applications differ.
+This class may not be taught every year.
+Prerequisites: PH090 or PH200, CH101 or CH201.

 |